-You have hypertrophic cardiomyopathy, a condition that affects the way the heart muscle works.
-The heart muscle grows thicker and stiffer than normal, especially in the walls of the left ventricle and septum.
+Hypertrophic cardiomyopathy is a condition that affects the way the heart muscle works.
+It causes the heart muscle to grow thicker and stiffer than normal in certain areas, especially in the walls of the left ventricle and septum.
 This makes it hard for the heart to pump blood properly.
-As a result, it can be difficult to do activities that were once easy for you.
-Hypertrophic cardiomyopathy is a genetic disorder, although it often doesn't show up until later in life.
+This makes it hard to do things that were once easy for you.
+Hypertrophic cardiomyopathy is most often caused by a genetic disorder, although it often doesn't show up until later in life.
 It can also develop due to aging or changes from chronic high blood pressure.
 In some people, the condition carries a risk for sudden cardiac death.
 If you have any passing out spells, tell your healthcare provider about them right away.
 If anyone in your family has died suddenly, especially at an unexpected age, tell your healthcare provider.
 The condition can be managed, but there is no cure.
-Talk to your doctor about treatment.
+Talk to your healthcare provider about treatment.

-A person with this condition often experiences no symptoms.
-But if symptoms do occur, they are most likely when you exert yourself.
+You may have no symptoms with hypertrophic cardiomyopathy.
+If symptoms do occur, they most likely appear when you exert yourself.
 Symptoms may include:

 Problems catching your breath